Maury Yeston: Musical theatre career

 The high cost of the Titanic musical set made it impossible for the show to have traditional out-of-town tryouts.
 Titanic opened at Broadway's Lunt-Fontanne Theatre in 1997 to mixed reviews.
-The New Yorker offered positive assessment from the press: "It seemed a foregone conclusion that the show would be a failure; a musical about history's most tragic maiden voyage, in which fifteen hundred people lost their lives, was obviously preposterous....
+The New Yorker offered a positive assessment: : "It seemed a foregone conclusion that the show would be a failure; a musical about history's most tragic maiden voyage, in which fifteen hundred people lost their lives, was obviously preposterous....
 Astonishingly, Titanic manages to be grave and entertaining, somber and joyful; little by little you realize that you are in the presence of a genuine addition to American musical theatre."
-The show was championed by Rosie O'Donnell, who talked about the musical regularly on her daytime talk show, inviting the cast to perform songs and giving theatre tickets to members of her studio audiences.
-This publicity, combined with major wins at the Tony Awards, sweeping all five categories in which it was nominated including Best Score, Best Book, and Best Musical, enabled it to outlast its competition.
-It ran for 804 performances and 26 previews, toured America for three years, and has had national and international productions ever since.
-A 2013 Southwark Theatre production in London, reduced to 20 actors and a smaller orchestra, swept all the Off-West End Awards as Best Musical Production.
-That production became a template for the next 7 years, touring 16 cities in the UK, Germany, and China, and having worldwide productions in Japan, Korea, Australia, Germany, Holland, Belgium, Hungary, and all across America.
+The show won Tony Awards in the five categories in which it was nominated, including Best Score and Best Musical and ran for 804 performances and 26 previews, toured America for three years, and has had international productions, including in the UK, Japan, Korea, China, Australia, Germany, Holland, Belgium, Hungary, and has toured across America.